r-lib/cachem/README.md

 For these methods:

--   `key`: can be any string with numbers and lower-case letters.
+-   `key`: can be any string with lowercase letters, numbers, underscore (`_`) and hyphen (`-`).
 Some storage backends may not be handle very long keys well.
 For example, with a `cache_disk()`, the key is used as a filename, and on some filesystems, very filenames may hit limits on path lengths.
 -   `value`: can be any R object, with some exceptions noted below.

 #### Limitations of serialized objects